-The hike does not start at the Timna park, however, it is my favorite Timna Hike!
+The hike does not start at Timna park; however, it is my favorite Timna Hike!
 An amazing trail above the backdrop of the Timna Valley.
-Walk on a secluded and amazing trail along the cliff, 500 meters above the valley for an unforgettable vista.
+Walk on a secluded and amazing trail along the cliff, 500 meters above the valley, for an unforgettable vista.

 Distance: 7 Kilometers

 Climb: 250 Meters

 Starting Point: A dirt road in the Eilat mountain (30 minutes drive from Eilat).
 Google-Maps